 We also recommend that you visit each participating venue website for their specific COVID-19 conditions of entry.

 Are you experiencing any flu-like symptoms such as fever, cough, sore throat, shortness of breath, runny nose, loss of smell or taste?
 Please seek medical attention and stay at home.

 If you are awaiting COVID test results or have recently returned from overseas or a COVID hotspot, please do not attend Mardi Gras events.

 Wear a face mask

-For the health and safety of yourself and others, it is mandatory for all attendees over the age of 12 to wear a face mask.
-This includes wearing a face mask inside all venue foyers and during events.
+For the health and safety of yourself and others, we recommend attendees over the age of 12 to wear a face mask.
 Consider how you could get creative and make a statement with your face mask; think glitter, paints, embroidery, or iron-on patches.

 Practise good hygiene